kailash-manasarovar/statement/docs/timeline/2024/november.md

 ## Bangkok

-- On 7th or so of this month, I return to Madrid from London and fly to Thailand, a trip I had arranged for some time.
+- On the 7th or so of this month, I return to Madrid from London and fly to Thailand, a trip I had arranged for some time.
 - I was lucky and wealthy enough at the time to be able to organize prolonged trips away from my home in Dénia while trying to solve this hideous problem I was having with the people there.
-- I can't imagine how the thousands of other victims have dealt with the same constant attacks.
+- I can't imagine how the thousands of other victims have dealt with the same constant and vicious attacks with nowhere else to go.
 - I guess many of them are backed into a corner with no option but to do porn, or whatever it is the gangs want.
 - I stay at the Citadines Sukkumvit Soi 8 hotel in Bangkok for around three weeks.
 - I like it there, the staff are great and the restaurant is good too.